I Want To...

 At the Johns Hopkins Breast Center, our radiation oncologists are experts in treating patients with breast cancer.
 Our team includes a physicist on staff who assists with this type of treatment to help ensure that the radiation is done in the precise location where the treatment is needed.
 As is the case with all your treatment, you should be given the opportunity to participate in the decision-making about this type of treatment option.
 The physicians and nurses should be forthcoming with information about how this treatment is done, the risks and benefits, and precisely how it will be administered to you.

 Where can I be treated by a Johns Hopkins radiation oncologist?

-Johns Hopkins Radiation Oncology has several locations throughout Maryland and Washington, DC:
+Johns Hopkins Radiation Oncology has several locations in Maryland and Washington, DC, including: